scottellis/oe-build-essentials-project/README.md

   oe-build-essentials
 =======

-A simple meta-package to install the OE requirements for OpenEmbedded development on an Ubuntu workstation.
+A meta-package to install the OpenEmbedded required packages for doing development on an Ubuntu Linux workstation.

-There is an accompanying python script to check the installed packages on your workstation.
+There is an accompanying python script for checking the installed packages on your workstation without trying to do an install.

-Tested with Ubuntu 10.10
+Last tested with Ubuntu 10.10.

 Checkout
 -------